Strange-Quark-007/revert-zombie-reinforcement/README.md

 A lightweight Minecraft mod that restores the zombie reinforcement behavior from version pre-1.21.2.

 - As of Minecraft 1.21.2+, zombies spawn reinforcements of the _same subtype_ (e.g., drowned, husk), which hurts zombie-reinforcement-based copper farms.
 - This mod reverts the change i.e. **all reinforcements now spawn as regular `ZombieEntity`**
+- Configurable by a gamerule `revertZombieReinforcement` (default `true`)

 ## Features